diwi/p5.EasyCam/README.md

 # p5.EasyCam

-Simple 3D camera control for p5js.
+Simple 3D camera control for p5js and the WEBGL renderer.

 This library is a derivative of the original PeasyCam Library by Jonathan Feinberg and combines new useful features with the great look and feel of the original version.